FoamScience/block-matrices-benchmark/README.md

 > two OpenFOAM forks within a single unit-test.

-The setup of the coupled system is identical throughout all tests, and all tests are ran on the same OpenFOAM case, reactively called [theCase](cases/theCase).
+The setup of the coupled system is identical throughout all tests, and all tests are ran on the same OpenFOAM case, creatively called [theCase](cases/theCase).
 All implementations use GMRES with identical settings since it's the only one available on all benchmarked frameworks.

 The `T` and `Ts` fields (to be transported) are initialized a sine wave.